freeCodeCamp/guide/src/pages/software-engineering/quality-assurance/index.md

 ### Terminology

+#### Black Box

+These test do not look inside the system under test, but treat it as 'closed' in the same way that the end user will experience it.

+#### Defect

+Any deviation from an application's specifications; often referred to as a &ldquo;bug&rdquo;.

+#### Negative Path Testing

+A testing scenario designed to produce an error state in a feature/application and verify that the error is handled gracefully.
+An example of this is inputing a series of numbers in the email field in a user registration form and checking to make sure the registration is not accepted until an actual email address is provided.

 #### Test Case

 Specified preconditions, steps, and expected results referred to by a QA tester/engineer to determine whether or not a feature performs its task as expected.